vikashoo7/Question/linux.md

     * How initram disk depends on kernel version?
         The kernel converts initrd into a “normal” RAM disk and frees the memory used by initrd

+    * If the physical server is keep rebooting then how will you troubleshoot?
+Hint: the boot order may check.
+    * Why the size of MBR is 512 bytes?
+Explain the different components like partition table, segment, magic no
-    How to troubleshoot  if MBR is currpted?
+    * How to troubleshoot  if MBR is currpted?
-    What is pxe boot?
+    * What is pxe boot?
 How it works?
-    What are the components required to set up PXE boot or how to setup PXE boot?
+    * What are the components required to set up PXE boot or how to setup PXE boot?